ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 {{site.data.keyword.attribute-definition-list}}

-# Adjusting block storage volume IOPS
+# Adjusting {{site.data.keyword.block_storage_is_short}} volume IOPS
 {: #adjusting-volume-iops}

-For {{site.data.keyword.block_storage_is_short}} volumes attached to a virtual server instance, you can increase or decrease IOPS to meet your performance needs.
+For {{site.data.keyword.block_storage_is_full}} volumes that are attached to a virtual server instance, you can increase or decrease IOPS to meet your performance needs.
 Adjust IOPs by specifying a different IOPS tier profile or different IOPS value withing a custom IOPS band.
-There's no outage or lack of access to the storage while adjusting IOPS.
+The IOPS adjustment causes no outage or lack of access to the storage.
 {: shortdesc}

 Billing for an updated volume is automatically updated.
 The prorated difference of the new price is added to the current billing cycle.
 The new full amount is then billed in the next billing cycle.